 Wisconsin is mainly known for dairy & wheat production.
 So who could I possibly tempt with my vegans treats in a town of 50,000 cheese curd connoisseurs?

 In the past, the thought of running my own food booth at the local markets in southern California had passed through my mind quite frequently.
 Since the restaurant had kept me busy, day and night, the idea had passed quickly, never thinking to return until the right time.
 Here in Sheboygan, Wi. there appeared to be no better occasion then Earth Fests’ 20th Anniversary.
+Earth Fest is an annual festival showcasing an eventful two day weekend to help promote the environment through music, art, education, and food.
+And every Earth Fest needs a little vegan love.

 Upon my arrival here, I had been approached by a women putting together this festival.
 I figured why not, and called in some worker bee troops for help.
 Luckily I didn’t have to look to far.
 We decided to stick to something simple, as well as something the locals could relate too.
 We went with three varieties of cold wraps, vegan ho ho cupcakes, and the winner of the weekend, a trio of Americana style tamales, complete with an array of homemade salsas.
 Sticking with the concept of choosing locally, we were able to arrange most of our veggie purchases from local farmers.
 And thanks to my new found favorite place, Paradigm, I had a certified kitchen, and a wonderful convection oven to work with